 The previous performance audit report recommended that a compliance scheduling process be implemented to ensure key Licence requirements are met.
-BP2 has not implemented such a compliance scheduling system.
+BP1 has not implemented such a compliance scheduling system.

-Although BP2 has recently demonstrated that it has met key timeframes (e.g. for submitting compliance reports and paying licence fees), it places heavy reliance on the diligence of individual staff members and remains exposed to future compliance failures in the event of staff turnover or reallocation of tasks.
+Although BP1 has recently demonstrated that it has met key timeframes (e.g. for submitting compliance reports and paying licence fees), it places heavy reliance on the diligence of individual staff members and remains exposed to future compliance failures in the event of staff turnover or reallocation of tasks.

-Recommendation 2/2014

-BP2 apply an effective compliance framework to its Licence obligations to enable:

-- Key compliance requirements to be recognised by all relevant staff - Key dates and actions required by applicable legislation to be monitored - Reminders to be set to ensure completion - If appropriate, an internal compliance audit process to be applied.
+Recommendation 2/2014 Action Plan 2/2014 BP1 apply an effective compliance framework to its Licence obligations to enable: BP1 will implement an excel based compliance management process to capture key Licence • Key compliance requirements to be recognised by all relevant staff compliance requirements (including relevant dates and actions required) and to track the completion of those actions. • Key dates and actions required by applicable legislation to be monitored Responsible person: General Manager Environment Safety & • Reminders to be set to ensure completion Compliance • If appropriate, an internal compliance audit process to be applied.
+Target date:31 March 2015